The 6-mile Zion Canyon Scenic Drive is currently open

 5-1-1 on your cell phone.

-Zion Canyon Scenic Drive: Open, but slick and icy in some areas.
+Zion Canyon Scenic Drive: Open and clear.

 Did You Know?